weatherlink/weatherlink-live-local-api/index.md

 In the "Scanning" state the radio does not have any synchronization with the transmitter.
 The radio will actively look for unacquired transmitters in this state.

+##### Transmitter Battery Status
+The `trans_battery_flag` field describes the current status of the transmitter's CR-123A battery.
+A value of `1` indicates the battery is low, while a value of `0` indicates that the battery is okay.

+Note: the battery status measurement may cross over from low to okay and back again throughout the day depending on the state of the solar panel and super-capacitor.
+For best results, check the battery status when the solar panel is not producing power.

 # Real Time Data Broadcast through UDP

 ![](https://github.com/weatherlink/weatherlink-live-local-api/blob/master/Images/Real-TimeUDPBroadcast.png?raw=true)